alphaeron/congen/backend/README.md

 - Java 17 or higher
 - Gradle 8.0 or higher
 - Minikube (for local Kubernetes development)
-- kubectl (Kubernetes command-line tool)
+- kubectl (Kubernetes command-line tool, automatically used by Gradle tasks)
 - Skaffold (for streamlined development)
 - Docker (for containerization)